paulkasidit/jacket_api/journal.md

  to do
  ------
-- write tests for search method in Jacket model
+-  X write tests for search method in Jacket model
-- write tests for DELETE routes
+- X write tests for DELETE routes
 - follow objectives of API guidelines Epicouds

 e.g...